AmazingMonster/conceptrodon/docs/contents/metafunctions/varybivore/conditional.doc.md

 );
 ```

-- We can pass predicates to `Select::Road`.
-It returns a function such that when invoked, the function returns `1` if the arguments satisfy all predicates;
+- `Select::Road` accepts a list of predicates and returns a function.
+When invoked, the function returns `1` if the arguments satisfy all of the predicates;
 otherwise, the function returns `0`.

 ```C++